superjoe2000/vWan-Branch-Lab-Terraform/README.md

 # vWan-Branch-Lab-Terraform

-Terraform code to deploy a vWAN in Azure and a remote branch site with VPN S2S connectivity
+Terraform code to deploy a vWAN in Azure and a remote branch site with Active-Active VPN S2S connectivity

 ## File Organization